Grands_Hero

 • All applications and submitted materials become the property of the USTA Foundation and will not be returned.

-• Recipients will be notified of acceptance via email and will be required to return an official acceptance form, which will be provided by the USTA Foundation.
+• Recipients will be notified of acceptance via email and will be required to return a signed award letter, which will be provided by the USTA Foundation.
+Failure to return the counter-signed award letter within forty-five days of receipt will void the award.

 • Each recipient of a USTA Foundation scholarship is expected to enroll as a full-time undergraduate student as defined by his/her undergraduate institution, no later than the opening fall semester or term after notice of selection for the scholarship.